ivy-net/ivynet-docs/docs/client/QuickstartGuide.md

 `ivynet init`

-Initialize the Ivnet directory and configuration file.
-The configuration file can be found at `${HOME}/.ivynet/ivyconfig.toml` and can be configured manually or through `ivynet init` interactive mode.
-Sensible defaults are provided for newly generated `ivyconfig.toml` files created via 'empty' mode.
+Initialize the Ivynet directory and configuration file.
+The configuration file can be found at `${HOME}/.ivynet/ivy-config.toml` and can be configured manually or through `ivynet init` interactive mode.
+Sensible defaults are provided for newly generated `ivy-config.toml` files created via 'empty' mode.

 ### Configure a private key

 If not already done through interactive mode in the `init` command, configure the private key for the ECDSA account that will be used to sign transactions.

-**Import a private key:**
+**Import a private ecdsa key:**

-`ivynet config import-key <PRIVATE_KEY> [KEYNAME] [PASSWORD]`
+`ivynet key import ecdsa <PRIVATE_KEY> [KEYNAME] [PASSWORD]`

-This will import the private key into the `ivyconfig.toml` file and create public and private keystore files in the `.ivynet` directory.
+This will import the private key into the `ivy-config.toml` file and create public and private keystore files in the `.ivynet` directory.
 Private and public keystore files are named `${KEYNAME}.json` and `${KEYNAME}.txt` respectively, and the private keystore file is encrypted with the provided password.
 Additionally, a `${KEYNAME}.legacy.json` file is created for backwards compatibility with AVS types which expect legacy keystore formats.

 Example:
-`ivynet config import-key 0x00..01 mykey mypassword`
+`ivynet key import ecdsa 0x00..01 mykey mypassword`

 **Alternatively, create a new keypair:**

-`ivynet config create-key <STORE> [KEYNAME] [PASSWORD]`
+`ivynet key create ecdsa <STORE> [KEYNAME] [PASSWORD]`

 Where `[KEYNAME]` and `[PASSWORD]` behave as above, and `[STORE]` is a boolean flag which store the keypair with the above format if true, or simply return the private and public keypair to the console if false.

 Example:
-`ivynet config create-key --store mykey mypassword`
+`ivynet key create ecdsa --store mykey mypassword`

 ### Configure RPC endpoints

 If not already done through interactive mode in the `init` command, configure the RPC endpoints for supported networks (currently Mainnet and Holesky).
-This can be done by editing the `mainnet_rpc_url` and `holesky_rpc_url` fields in the `ivyconfig.toml` file, or by running the following commands:
+This can be done by editing the `mainnet_rpc_url` and `holesky_rpc_url` fields in the `ivy-config.toml` file, or by running the following commands:

-`ivynet config set-rpc <CHAIN> <RPC_URL>`
+`ivynet config set rpc <CHAIN> <RPC_URL>`

 Example:
-`ivynet config set-rpc mainnet https://rpc.flashbots.net`
+`ivynet config set rpc mainnet https://rpc.flashbots.net`

 Valid CHAIN values are `mainnet` and `holesky`.